semiversus/python-broqer/README.rst

 * Operators known from ReactiveX and other streaming frameworks (like distinct_, combine_latest_, ...)
 * Supporting ``asyncio`` for time depended operations and using coroutines (e.g. map_async_, debounce_, ...)
 * Publishers are *awaitable* (e.g. ``await adc_raw``)
+* Broker functionality via Hub_
+  * Centralised object to publish and subscribe to subjects
+  * Starting point to build applications with a microservice architecture

 Install
 =======